pburtchaell/redux-promise-middleware/README.md

 });
 ```

-If you include [thunk middleware](https://github.com/gaearon/redux-thunk) in your middleware stack, is also possible to use a function to dispatch multiple actions:
+If you include [thunk middleware](https://github.com/gaearon/redux-thunk) in your middleware stack, it is also possible to use a function to dispatch multiple actions:

 ```js
 const actionCreator = () => ({